 Eligibility is based on family’s income and reasons for needing child care.
-In general, families with incomes below 195% of the State Income Standard (SIS) may qualify for assistance.
+In general, families with incomes below 198% of the federal poverty level may qualify for assistance.

 If you’re interested in subsidized child care, you should apply by contacting ACS-funded programs in your area.
 Go to 311 Online to search for ACS-funded child care programs near you.

 There are also free Pre-K programs in NY public schools that are approved by the New York City Department of Education but provided by community organizations.
 These programs usually last 2½ to 6 hours of a school day.

 Every family with a four-year-old in New York City may apply.
 During the application period, families can apply online with MySchools, over the phone, or in person at a Family Welcome Center.

 If you have questions about pre-K admissions or waitlists, call 718-935-2009.